AppGeo/GME/readme.md

 ## table.writeStream

 the `writeStream` method returns a writable stream, write objects with a `type` property with 'create', 'update', or 'remove' value and then a 'data' property with the object or string to put to the method (this can also be named 'key' if you want).

+## GME.createTable

+Similar to the table constructor but instead of a table ID takes a [table creation object](https://developers.google.com/maps-engine/documentation/table-create#table_create_requests).